 Russell Lord, Freeman Family Curator of Photographs

-Timothy Duffy: Blue Muse will be on view in the from April 25 through July 28.
+Timothy Duffy: Blue Muse will be on view in the from April 26 through July 28, 2019.
+Large reproductions of Duffy’s tintypes are on view outdoors as banners across New Orleans.
+Click on this map link for locations.